Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 We also see that whether the distance from communal transport was measured in meters or kilometers in our dataset, we still get the same result after scaling.

-- **Tools**
+### **4.2.2 Tools**

-As is shown in the above steps of data preparation, python is a good tool to utilize for analysing and preparing data for going into a machine learning algorithm.
+Python is a useful tool to utilize for analysing and preparing data for going into a machine learning algorithm since it has libraries to both process and present data(for analysing).
 It can also be uesd to implement the machine learning models and work with those, and the output from them.

 Some other useful tools for data preparation are:
 Tableau